-This is an exciting time for the Department of City & Metropolitan Planning (CMP) at the University of Utah.
-The department has grown rapidly from just one faculty member in 2004 to 10 today and now offers a full-slate of programs including an accredited Masters degree, a PhD, a Masters in Real Estate Development (in partnership with the School of Business), four Graduate Certificates, and an undergraduate major and minor.
-In addition, our young Metropolitan Research Center has already been awarded several million dollars in research grants that are currently supporting numerous graduate students while contributing knowledge and tools to inform better metropolitan growth and development.
+This is an exciting time for the Department of City & Metropolitan Planning (C&MP) at the University of Utah.
+The department has grown rapidly from just one faculty member in 2004 to 12 today and now offers a full-slate of programs including an accredited Masters degree, PhD, Master of Real Estate Development (in partnership with the School of Business), 4 Graduate Certificates, and an undergraduate major and minor in Urban Ecology.
+Our Master of City & Metropolitan Planning is the only accredited planning program in the States of Utah, Montana, Wyoming, and Nevada.

-The faculty and students of CMP are dedicated to enhancing the health and vitality of towns, cities, regions, and neighborhoods through place-based and integrated approaches to quality growth, building in harmony with nature, placemaking, and capacity-building.
+The Department of City & Metropolitan Planning at the University of Utah is a community of faculty and students dedicated to enhancing the health and vitality of towns, cities, and regions through place-based and integrated approaches to building in harmony with nature, placemaking, capacity-building, and quality growth.

-Nan Ellin, Chair
+Nan Ellin, PhD